dnv-opensource/sim-explorer/README.rst

 ``uv run pre-commit install``

 All pre-commit hooks configured in ``.pre-commit-config.yam`` will now run each time you commit changes.

+pre-commit can also manually be invoked, at anytime, using:

+``uv run pre-commit run --all-files``

+To skip the pre-commit validation on commits (e.g. when intentionally committing broken code), run:

+``uv run git commit -m <MSG> --no-verify``

+To update the hooks configured in `.pre-commit-config.yaml` to their newest versions, run:

+``uv run pre-commit autoupdate``

 7. Test that the installation works
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^